 Angelfish don’t kiss in the conventional human way.
 They lock lips while twisting around, which makes it look like they’re locked in a romantic embrace.

-As we’ve already mentioned, angelfish lock lips as part of the mating process or due to aggression.
-Angelfish rarely kiss for any other reason.
-However, if you’ve never encountered this behavior before, it isn’t always easy to distinguish between the two.
+As mentioned, angelfish lock lips as part of the mating process or due to aggression.
+If you’ve never encountered this behavior, distinguishing between the two isn’t always easy.

 Mating